dragoncoder047/langton-music/format.md

 | `@` | Pushes the third number if the first is true, otherwise the second. |

 An (incomplete) test suite is available at <https://dragoncoder047.github.io/langton-music/interpoltest.html>.

+## Actual Ants - `<ant>` tag

+Ants are simpler and do not have any contents.

+A full `<ant>` looks like this: `<ant breed="langton" id="ant1" state="1" dir="1" x="0" y="0"></ant>`.

+* `breed` is the breed of ant, which references a `<breed>` elsewhere.
+* `id` is the "name" of the ant as it appears in the "Track Ant" pulldown menu.
+If this is not supplied. a random one will be generated automatically.
+* `state` is the initial state of the ant; if omitted it defults to 1.
+* `dir` is the direction of the ant; it is 0, 1, 2, or 3.
+* `x` and `y` are the position of the ant.

+## Cell Data - `<rle>` tag

+This is almost like Golly's RLE format, but it has some differeces.
+First, there is no `x = N, y = N, rule = N` header line per se.
+The metadata (x- and y-offset) is stored in the `offsetx` and `offsety` attributes of the `<rle>` tag, and default to 0 if omitted.

+Otherwise this is just the same as Golly RLE format:

+> For rules with more than two states, a "." represents a zero state; states 1..24 are represented by "A".."X", states 25..48 by "pA".."pX", states 49..72 by "qA".."qX", and on up to states 241..255 represented by "yA".."yO".

 ## Supported Ant Species and Commands